ecodynlab/GALUP/ExercisesM2/Exercise0.md

 - Interpret the chnages from different Images from different years

 ## Instructions
-In this exercise, we will be using the [
+In this exercise, we will be using this code [Exercise 0](https://github.com/ecodynlab/GALUP/wiki/Scripts#08_exercise_0).
+Open in Google Earth Engine and follow the instructions below;

-- Create a geometry in an area of interest
+1. Create a geometry in an area of interest (Hint: A developing or changing area where changes have occured over time)

-- Two start and end dates will be defined for this exercise: one in the range of 2000-2001, and the other in the range of 2020-2021.
+2. Two start and end dates will be defined for this exercise: one in the range of **2004-2005**, and the other in the range of 2020-2021.
+(Hint: Choose dates ranging from November-March for higher chances of getting for low cloud images.

 - Image collections of Landsat 5, 7, 8 are defined